-Modernism, a slippery art historical trajectory to describe, could most simply be understood as a path away from representation.
-As a series of at times contradictory and polemic philosophical positions, modernism could also be thought of as a committed desire to break with tradition in order to herald in new ideas and disrupt entrenched hierarchies.
+Modernism, a slippery 20th century trajectory to describe, could most simply be understood as a path away from representation.
+As a series of at times contradictory and polemic philosophical positions, modernism could also be thought of as a deliberate break with the immediate past in order to herald in new ideas and disrupt entrenched hierarchies.
 The modernist then had one eye trained on the past in order to articulate a utopian vision of the future.
 But if the past was evoked throughout modernism primarily to reject it, what does it mean when artists are quoting modernism now?

 Image: Imogen Taylor (detail)